Find Your Perfect School

 Business Administration and Accounting Double Major

 Regardless of the size of organizations and businesses, accountants’ skills are indispensable!
 They prepare financial statements and create solutions.

 A dual degree in Business Administration and Accounting is common these days.
 Graduates can identify market errors, create business plans, and reduce risks.
 They know the ins and outs of business communications, marketing, law, and ethics.
 With these skillsets, you’ll find many businesses relying on your expertise and judgment.

 Chapman University has a Bachelor of Science program with an Accounting and Business Administration double major.
 Students must complete the 67-credit requirement in the BS in Accounting degree and 18-credit hour Business electives to complete the program.

 University of Southern Maine’s Bachelor of Science in Business Administration-Accounting major requires 15 credits to fulfill the Advanced Accounting concentration.
 With an Advanced Accounting major, students can sit for the Certified Public Accountant exam.
 They must also meet the 150-credit hour requirement for licensure as a CPA in Maine and other states.

 Marketing and Communications Double Major

-In a digitally-connected world, having a dual degree in Marketing and Communications results in profitable careers!
-It’s an established fact that businesses today rely on the power of social media to advertise their products and services.
+In a digitally connected world, having a dual degree in Marketing and Communications results in profitable careers!
+It’s a fact that businesses today rely on the power of social media to advertise their products and services.

 Students pursuing an Advertising and Marketing Communications double major at Wesleyan College must fulfill the capstone requirement before completing the program.
 As part of the culminating experience, they work as a team and collaborate with non-profit organizations and startups to create a marketing plan with supplementary marketing materials and graphics.